Prime Minister (Nomination) and Cabinet (Appointment) Bill

 Acting Prime Minister

-The bill creates the role of Acting Prime Minister, who can be appointed by the Monarch from the Cabinet.
-This role is to be filled in cases of incapacity, death, resignation of the Prime Minister, or the PM ceasing to be an MP.
-The Acting Prime Minister serves until a new Prime Minister is appointed or the original Prime Minister resumes duties.
+The bill creates the role of Acting Prime Minister, who can be appointed from the Cabinet in various scenarios: if the Prime Minister resigns, is incapacitated, dies, or leaves the House of Commons.
+The Acting Prime Minister serves until a new Prime Minister is appointed or the original Prime Minister resumes their duties.

-The Prime Minister can appoint Cabinet members with the Monarch's approval, but only after the House of Commons approves each appointment via a motion.
-Cabinet members serve at the Monarch's pleasure and can be removed by the Prime Minister, resign, or lose their position if they cease to be an MP (other than due to Parliament dissolution).
+The Prime Minister can appoint Cabinet members, but only after the House of Commons approves each appointment through a motion.
+Cabinet members serve at the pleasure of the Monarch and can be removed by the Prime Minister.

 Consequential Provisions